Mikejo5000/vsts-docs-pr/docs/work/customize/set-iteration-paths-sprints.md

 Iteration paths allow you to group work into sprints, milestones, or other event-specific or time-related period.
 Whereas, [area paths](set-area-paths.md) allow you to group work items by team, product, or feature area.

+You define iteration paths for a team project.
+Teams can then choose which iteration paths are used to support their sprint backlog and other Agile tools.
+To understand how Agile tools use interation paths, see [Agile tools that rely on areas and iterations](../concepts/agile-tools-areas-iterations.md).

 Newly created team projects contain a single, root area that corresponds to the team project name.
 Team projects typically specify a predefined set of iterations to help you get started tracking your work.
 All you need to do is specify the dates.

 The iterations you see depend on the process you used to create your team project.
 Here we show the defaults defined for the Scrum process.
 No dates are set.
 You set dates to correspond to your sprint or release schedules.